Canvass Research

 Regulatory & legal context mapping

-The result draws on 200+ verified primary sources spanning peer-reviewed medical journals, Korean professional society databases, patient review platforms in both Korean and English, surgical video documentation, regulatory filings, and community forums frequented by medical tourism patients.
+Each report draws on verified primary sources across peer-reviewed medical journals, Korean professional society databases, review platforms in both Korean and English, international aggregators, surgical video documentation, regulatory filings, and community forums frequented by medical tourism patients.

-The kind of work that would typically require a medical tourism consultant, a Korean-language researcher, and a clinical literature reviewer working in coordination — delivered in 72 hours.
+The kind of work that would typically take a medical tourism consultant, a Korean-language researcher, and a medical research reviewer weeks of coordination.
+We deliver it in 72 hours.

 Why this can’t be done with a Google search

 The most important information about Korean surgeons is written in Korean, published on gated Korean platforms, and filed in Korean databases.
-English-speaking patients can’t access it — and translation alone doesn’t solve the problem.
+English speakers can’t access it — and translation alone doesn’t solve the problem.

 What you can find in English